DO NOT MISS 2026 OPEN DAYS & DIGGING DEEPER: SATURDAY, JULY 25 & SUNDAY JULY, 26!

 2026 OPEN DAYS GARDEN TOURS and DIGGING DEEPER EVENTS

-Do not miss the Open Days 2026!
-Spread the news to friends and family and buy your tickets early.
+Do not miss Open Days 2026!
+Spread the news to friends and family and buy your tickets early to support scholarships, educational programming and community service projects associated with the Garden Club of Greater Milwaukee’s mission.

 The Garden Conservancy Registration